-Maui Pasta at the Shops at Gainey Ranch opens at 7am to offer specialty coffee drinks and freshly baked Italian confections, and remains open through lunch and dinner, offering a full menu, along with grab and go meals and “lunch express meals” to serve the employees of local businesses who want a quick bite.
-They also offer catering, and will have a BYOB license in May, 2018 and a full liquor license by the end of the Summer.
+Maui Pasta at the Shops at Gainey Ranch offers specialty coffee drinks and freshly baked Italian confections, and remains open through lunch and dinner, offering a full menu, along with grab and go meals and “lunch express meals” to serve the employees of local businesses who want a quick bite.
+They also offer catering, and Italian wines, local beer, and cocktails.

 Read and Listen to more about Maui Pasta’s Transition to Scottsdale: